 The Irish name Gearty was originally written in a Gaelic form as Mag Oireachtaigh, which is derived from the word "oireachtach," referring to a member of an assembly.
 Translating the name into English produces no less than seventeen different synonyms.
 But the origin of the name is most intriguing.
 In the 12th century, the name was simply O Roduibh but a Oireachtach O Roduibh at that time caused the name to be shortened to Oireachtach, their present form.

 The surname Gearty was first found in counties Roscommon and Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they were one of the Hi Maine Septs in Kelly's country.
 They were direct descendants of the O'Connors, Kings of Connacht, and the Chief of the Clann was one of the four royal chiefs under the O'Connor.
 The tree on the Coat of Arms illustrates their descendancy from the O'Connors.

 Early History of the Gearty family

-Another 155 words (11 lines of text) covering the years 1300, 1585, 1744 and 1598 are included under the topic Early Gearty History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gearty research.
+Another 78 words (6 lines of text) covering the years 1300, 1585, 1744 and 1598 are included under the topic Early Gearty History in all our PDF Extended History products and printed products wherever possible.

 Gearty Spelling Variations